Mobile network deployment regulation

 The Telecommunications Act 1997 recognises that there are some telecommunications facilities and activities that are considered essential to building and maintaining telecommunications networks, but do not have a high visual impact.
 These facilities are commonly referred to as “Low-impact Facilities” and are described in the Telecommunications (Low-impact Facilities) Determination 1997.
 Low-impact Facilities are exempt from State and Territory planning laws.

-The Telecommunications Act 1997 sets out carriers’ powers and obligations with regards to:
+The Telecommunications Act 1997 also sets out carriers’ powers and obligations with regards to:

 State and Territory Planning Policies

 Some States and Territories have adopted policies that facilitate the development of certain types of mobile phone network facilities.
-In these circumstances, specific processes are followed within the framework set out under the Telecommunications Act 1997 and the Telecommunications Code of Practice 2018.
+In these circumstances, State and Territory planning provisions provide additional exemptions from the need to secure planning approval provided that facilities meet certain requirements relating to size, design or location.